Brief Introduction to WL and Mathematica

 WL allows computing with many different number types.

-The most important distinction is between exact and approximate numbers.
+The most basic distinction is between exact and approximate numbers.

 Computations with exact numbers produce exact numbers.